yujiri8/yujiri.xyz/software/gold.md

 # Interfaces

 * Source - anything you can get values out of.
 Iteration works on Sources.
-Lists, Sets, Dicts, Files, and other stuff are Sources.
+Arrays, Sets, Dicts, Files, and other stuff are Sources.

 * Dest - anything you can put values into.
-Lists, Sets, Dicts, Files, and other stuff are Dests.
+Arrays, Sets, Dicts, Files, and other stuff are Dests.

 * Seq - a Source that has a defined ordering of elements.